Accessing Asbestos Trust Funds

 Anyone who has developed an asbestos-related disease may be able to access asbestos trust funds.
 Family members can also file claims if the asbestos victim has died.
 However, various restrictions apply when a person makes a claim to access compensation payments.
 Legal assistance can help you determine your eligibility and ensure your claim is successful.

-Some of the eligibility requirements for accessing asbestos trust funds include:
+Eligibility requirements for accessing asbestos trust funds include:

 - A confirmed diagnosis of an asbestos-related illness such as asbestosis, mesothelioma or another specified form of lung cancer.

 - Proof of a connection between the company’s asbestos-containing product and the asbestos illness.

 - Evidence that the death of an asbestos victim had a substantial impact on their family’s financial or emotional well-being.